In recent times, smaller dog breeds have become very popular in families all over the world, and the same can be said of Toy Australian Shepherds.

 This dog breed is known explicitly for its cuteness, high intelligence, and great family-oriented nature.

-If you’re looking for a lively, loyal, and great companion dog, then you should consider getting a Toy Aussie.
-There’s more to this unique breed than you can ever think about.
+If you’re looking for a lively, loyal, and great companion dog, then you should get to know more about the Toy Aussie.

 What Is a Toy Australian Shepherd?

 Toy Australian Shepherds are adorable, energetic, and intelligent dogs that possess most of the standard Australian Shepherd qualities in a smaller package.
 They originate from breeding mini and standard Australian Shepherds to achieve a smaller size and are mostly bred in the United States.

 The term “Toy” that typically describes this dog is used by professional dog breeders to distinguish them from other sizes in the same breed.

 Because of the increasing popularity of small dogs, breeders painstakingly work to create smaller versions of the standard Australian Shepherd.
 Their hard work led to the breeding of mini Aussies and, eventually, toy Aussies, which are relatively smaller.

 In fact, they’ve managed to keep the best traits of herding, enthusiasm, and intelligence exhibited by the standard Australian Shepherd in the breeding process.